radiantearth/stac-spec/extensions/label/README.md

 ## Implementations
 Example implementations can be found in [Examples](#Examples).
 The Roads implementation provides an example item for labels from the [SpaceNet Road Network Extraction Challenge Dataset](https://spacenet.ai/spacenet-roads-dataset/), providing segmentation labels for road networks.

-The Misc Samples implementation provides an example catalog of collections with sample label items from several training datasets, [SpaceNet Buildings](https://spacenet.ai/spacenet-buildings-dataset-v2/) and [Open AI Tanzania Building Footprint Segmentation Challenge](https://competitions.codalab.org/competitions/20100) for now, providing segementation labels for building footprints.
+The Misc Samples implementation provides an example catalog of collections with sample label items from several training datasets, [SpaceNet Buildings](https://spacenet.ai/spacenet-buildings-dataset-v2/) and [Open AI Tanzania Building Footprint Segmentation Challenge](https://competitions.codalab.org/competitions/20100) for now, providing segmentation labels for buildings.

 Raster Foundry will support exporting STAC-compliant training data label items, assets, and sources all in `json` format contained in a `zip` file for a project layer.
 There is a [Pull Request](https://github.com/raster-foundry/raster-foundry/pull/5018) for the backend support in its repository.
 Frontend support is on the roadmap.